How to prepare data for custom sentiment analysis

 If your documents are in multiple languages, select the multiple languages option during project creation and set the language option to the language of the majority of your documents.

-As a prerequisite for creating a custom text classification project, your training data needs to be uploaded to a blob container in your storage account.
+As a prerequisite for creating a Custom sentiment analysis project, your training data needs to be uploaded to a blob container in your storage account.
 You can create and upload training documents from Azure directly, or through using the Azure Storage Explorer tool.
 Using the Azure Storage Explorer tool allows you to upload more data quickly.

 You can only use